The stellar population of Sco OB2 revealed by Gaia DR2 data: Discussion and conclusions

 \section{Discussion and conclusions}

 We have analyzed the Gaia DR2 data on a sky region of $\sim 2000$ square degrees containing the entire Sco~OB2 association.
-Association members are clearly clustered on the proper-motion plane, resolving any ambiguity with the solar reflex motion which was present in earlier, lower-precision astrometric data.
-Moreover, Gaia photometry and precise parallaxes of initial candidate members permits a clear distinction between true low-mass members, populating a clear PMS locus in the Color-Absolute Magnitude Diagram, from MS field stars; no such clear distinction is instead possible for more massive MS members of Sco~OB2.
-The total number of PMS association members is of 11103 PMS stars, with negligible contamination from non-members, plus 2740 upper-MS stars with a larger contamination.
-Of the PMS members, 2862 fall inside the conventional boundaries of Upper Sco-Cen sub-association, 4511 in the Upper Centaurus-Lupus, and 2729 in Lower Centaurus-Crux.
+Association members are clearly clustered on the proper-motion { and transverse-velocity planes}, resolving any ambiguity with the solar reflex motion which was present in earlier, lower-precision astrometric data.
+Moreover, Gaia photometry and precise parallaxes of initial candidate members permit a clear distinction between true low-mass members, populating a clear PMS locus in the Color-Absolute Magnitude Diagram, from MS field stars; no such clear distinction is instead possible for more massive MS members of Sco~OB2.
+The total number of PMS association members is of 10839 PMS stars, with { 1-3\%} contamination from non-members, plus 3598 upper-MS stars with a larger contamination { (10-30\%).
+A less contaminated, but less complete member sample was obtained using transverse velocities (9221 PMS and 1337 Upper-MS stars).} Of the { PM-selected} PMS members, 2862 fall inside the conventional boundaries of Upper Sco-Cen sub-association, 4511 in the Upper Centaurus-Lupus, and 2803 in Lower Centaurus-Crux.
 This is the largest and most complete population ever found in Sco~OB2, down to the bottom of the stellar mass spectrum or even below.
 Most of the member stars are found in a spatially diffuse component, on which local density enhancements are superimposed.
 The association spans a large arc, both projected on the sky and in actual space, in good agreement with earlier works (e.g., Sartori \e 2003), but with much better detail, and member distances range from approximately 100~pc to almost 200~pc.